Clean mobility

 Location: Laverton North, Victoria

-Australia’s 1st dedicated heavy truck charging hub in Melbourne’s logistics heartland
+Australia’s first dedicated heavy EV truck charging hub

 About the hub

-The project has received $12M In funding as part of the Driving the Nation program, managed by the Australian Renewable Energy Agency (ARENA).
-In this case, the funding will support the installation of the charging infrastructure as well as partly offset the total cost of ownership (TCO) for the first 20 heavy vehicle electric trucks to sign up.
+The project has received $12.3M in funding as part of ARENA’s Driving the Nation program.
+Grant funding will support the installation of the charging infrastructure as well as partly offsetting the difference in the total cost of ownership (TCO) between Diesel and Electric for the first 20 heavy vehicle electric trucks to sign up.

-Looking to provide electric truck operators an easier and most cost-efficient way to enter the EV market, the charging hub will provide ultra-fast charging to minimise intervention on duty cycles.
-Additionally, the hub will be sustainable and cost-efficient with competitive pricing and volume discounts to optimise operations both for the hub and for its transport partners.
+As an important first step in enabling the electrification of heavy transport in Australia the Hub provides truck operators with an easier and more cost-efficient way to enter the EV market.
+The Hub will provide ultra-fast charging to maximise efficiency of a range of duty cycles and operations.
+Powered by green energy the Hub will be cost-efficient with competitive pricing and volume discounts to optimise operations both for the hub and its transport partners.

 Key features